Everything is different for 2020, including our annual Mock Caldecott.

 Then, on Saturday December 5, 2:00-3:00pm CST, we’ll gather synchronously via Zoom to discuss together a short list of titles and vote in real time to select our 2020 Mock Caldecott winner and honor books.

-You can register for that discussion at tinyurl.com/chalc2020mockcaldecott.
+You can register for the discussion on Saturday Dec 5 at tinyurl.com/chalc2020mockcaldecott.
 (Education majors: as in past years, this event can count for “Service to the Profession: Professional Growth”!)

 We hope to see you back here on December 1 to explore our long-list of contenders for the 2020 Mock Caldecott and vote on your first-round favorites — and then, on December 5, join us for discussion, debate, and a final vote!